 Returns additional market data, such as spread, quote size, trade volume, accumulated volume, tick rate,

 frequency - see remarks and examples below.
-The type of data returned depends on the Broker
+The type of data returned depends in

-API in live trading, and on the content of the fVal and fVol fields
+API, and in backtesting on the fVal and fVol fields

 returns the average

 historical spread of the last bar period, and marketVol returns the

 average historical trade volume of the last bar period.
 For the total historical

 volume of a bar, multiply marketVol() with BarPeriod